 With cooler weather just around the corner, it’s time to start thinking about your winter wear.
 This collection of free poncho knitting patterns will help get your knit fashion in check.
 You'll be inspired by these cool pattern designs to cast on and start knitting.

 Before you begin, I just want to share a quick note.
 The patterns below are not my own but the works of some creative designers.
 If you have questions or concerns about a specific pattern, please contact the designer directly.

 This seamless, top-down knitted poncho is such a simple knit.
 Using size 15 circular knitting needles and super bulky merino wool yarn, you could knit this up over the weekend.

 To knit this warm poncho, you’ll need to know how to knit in the round.
 You'll also need to know how to increase using M1L (make 1 Left) and M1R (make 1 Right).
-The pattern also requires you to knit in the round and uses a slip stitch border.

 You’ll need U.S. size 6 knitting circular knitting needles in 16” and 24” and several stitch markers.
 The written pattern is easy enough for beginners, too.
 You’ll work the knit stitch, the purl stitch, and yarn overs (yo) to complete this simple knitting project.